so much more than a beta read

 All you want to do is wow readers or agents.

 You also want it to be affordable – something that won’t break the bank.
 That’s where a Manuscript Critique comes in.
-Because it doesn’t have the additional costs that come with full developmental editing.
+Because it doesn’t have the additional time and costs that come with full developmental editing.

 Manuscript Critiques should come after beta reading and before copyediting.